Born in the Bahamas, local firefighter collecting donations for storm-ravaged community

 Several local fire departments, including Baton Rouge, Zachary, Point Coupe and Eastside stations are drop-off points.
 Lagniappe Pharmacy, Independent Bail Bonds, Emla Family Clinic and more partners expected.

-"Logistically, I wanted to make sure if did get stuff, there's some place to store it until we can get it out of here."
+"Logistically, I wanted to make sure if did get stuff, there's some place to store it until we can get it out of here," Poitier said.

-And Poitner says he will also pick up your donations if you can make it to a location.
+He says he will also pick up your donations if you can't make it to a location.

 You can call (225) 241-3089 for more information about the Bahamas relief effort.
 Cash is not being accepted.